Imperfect Competition in Markets for Short-Circuit Current Services: Short-Circuit Current Constrained Bilevel Problem Modeling

 \subsubsection{Upper-Level Model}

-Strategic SGs maximize the profits at the Upper-Level (UL) problem, where the optimal bidding decisions are determined to form the bids reported to the lower level.
+Strategic SGs maximize the profits from energy and SCC service markets at the Upper-Level (UL) problem, where the optimal bidding decisions are determined to form the bids reported to the lower level.
 The UL model is expressed as:

 where objective function \eqref{eq:UL_obj} indicates that the revenues of strategic SGs come from the provision of energy and SCC, meanwhile the costs include no-load costs, marginal generation costs, start-up and shut-down costs.
-Formula \eqref{eq:UL_cons} shows the variables in UL problem.
-Constraints \eqref{eq:UL_cons_energy}-\eqref{eq:UL_cons_AS} confine the strategic multipliers of bids.
+Eq.~\eqref{eq:UL_cons} shows the variables in UL problem.
+Eqs.~ \eqref{eq:UL_cons_energy}-\eqref{eq:UL_cons_AS} confine the strategic multipliers of bids.